But does it actually work, or is it no more than an untested "folk remedy"?

 The best source I've found is Braggs.
 It's organic and unpasteurised, so it contains the mother, it's gluten free and it's a well established brand, having been in business since 1912.

-It also has the advantage of being 5% acetic acid concentration, which is exactly what the research suggests.
+It also has the advantage of being 5% acetic acid concentration, which is exactly the level research suggests.

 Fermenting feed for chickens is an excellent way to boost their immune system, keep disease at bay and help them lay eggs with stronger shells.